pixelspark/catena/README.md

 ### Natively

-The following command starts Catena and initializes a new chain:
+The following command starts Catena and initializes a new chain (replace 'debug' with 'release' after building a release version):

 ````
 ./.build/debug/Catena -p 8338 -m -c -s 'my seed string'